jacobswan1/Weakly-Supervised-Action-Localization-by-Sparse-Temporal-Pooling-Network/README.md

+# Weakly Supervised Temporal Grounding with Referring Attention and Associative Learning

 # STPN: Weakly Supervised Action Localization by Sparse Temporal Pooling Network
 This is a re-implement of the paper Weakly Supervised Action Localization by Sparse Temporal Pooling Network, from Phuc, Google, CVPR 2018.